Upcoming Webinar

 If you compare both databases, SQL Server can take on complex queries, whereas MongoDB has limitations due to the absence of standard inferences.

-MongoDB vs SQL Server: Scalability and Replication
+MongoDB vs. SQL Server: Scalability and Replication

 Both databases are scalable in different ways.
 However, when put into comparison, MongoDB is more scalable than SQL Server.
 As mentioned earlier, you can tackle capacity issues in MongoDB by scaling out, commonly knowns as horizontal scaling.
 When you scale out, you add more servers rather than improving the performance of your existing environment.

 In SQL Server, you scale up, which means you can improve performance by increasing CPU power or increasing RAM.
 It is more difficult to scale out SQL Server than MongoDB as it requires splitting the database into various pieces and then moving those pieces to independent SQL Server computers.
+Read the SQL Server replication guide to learn more.

 As far as replication is concerned, SQL Server allows you to distribute data between different databases and then synchronize them to maintain consistency.
 SQL Server supports three types of replications: Transactional replication, snapshot replication, and Merge replication.